-- 1. Install SATEL NMS PC to your Windows XP, Windows 7 of Windows 10 computer. - 2.
+- 1. Install SATEL NMS PC to your Windows 10 computer. - 2.
 Connect one of your modems to the PC.
 (See 4.2 for details) - 3.
 Start the program. - 4.
 Click the New network button. - 5.
 Follow the To-do list, clicking each item in turn, to create your network. - 6.
 Once you have completed the To-do list, test your network by running the NMS Radio Connections test. - 7.
 You can start monitoring the network by clicking Monitoring... and then Start SATEL NMS PC Monitoring button.